smastrom/vue-use-active-scroll/README.md

 - Accurate results at any scroll speed
 - Customizable boundary offsets for each scroll direction
-- Automatic behavior regulation on mount, scroll and click
+- Automatic adaptive behavior on mount, scroll, click and resume
-- CSS scroll-behavior/callback agnostic
+- CSS scroll-behavior/click callback agnostic
 - ~1.5KB (gzipped) without dependencies

 ### What it doesn't do?

-- Mutate elements and styles
+- Mutate your elements and styles
 - Scroll to targets

 ### Limitations

-Currently vue-use-active-scroll doesn't support scrolling containers different than the window or horizontal scrolling.
-Discussions/PRs are very welcome to extend support.
+Vue Use Active Scroll doesn't support horizontal scrolling.

 <br />